The Wedding Day

 The 12th day is also interesting.
 Here more disciples decide to follow him.
 They are told they will see greater things than this.
 What things?
 From 11,001, until 12,000 after Adam is the first 1000 years of the last two millenniums.
 The period of the first main rise of Christianity in the world.
 Greater things than just the first disciples.
 The first adoption of Christianity as a state religion anywhere in the world.

 Day 13 is noticeably absent.
 Why?
 God did not move specifically in the history of mankind in this period.
 At least not dramatically like a visit, or a Mount Sinai.
 The church, or the bride, has just been slowly advancing in various ways.
 The last century being the most dramatic in that growth period, but nothing as dramatic as mount Sinai.
-The next "big day" is day 14, which we are entering.
+The next "big day" is day 14, which we are quickly approaching.

 The triangulation of this story is great.
 It basically lays out the 7 days up to Noah’s flood, the various days since Abraham and it leaves us with one more day to come, the day of the wedding.
 This is the best we’ve looked at so far in terms of following ancient stories and dates and running them forward.
 The story gets better.